grafana/grafana/contribute/deprecation-policy.md

 - Disable the feature by default.
 - Remove the feature from the code base.

 Depending on the size and importance of the feature this can be a design doc or an issue.
-We want this to be written communication for all parts so we know it's intentional and that did a reasonable attempt to avoid breaking changes unless needed.
+We want this to be written communication for all parties so we know it's intentional and that did a reasonable attempt to avoid breaking changes unless needed.
 The size of the feature also means different notice times between Depreciation and disabling as well as disabling and removal.
-The actual duration will depend on releases of Grafana and this should be seen as guidelines.
+The actual duration will depend on releases of Grafana and the table below should be used as a guide.

 Grafana employees can find more details in our internal docs.